pelson/BoM-Iris-presentation/README.md

 Whilst the slides are branded, any opinions expressed are my own (Philip Elson/@pelson), and may not represent the wider views of any other community or organisation to which I am associated.

-The event co-incided with BoM Christmas celebrations, and so the additional Chrismtas based clip-art was added to lighten the tone of an otherwise dense 1/1.5 hr presentation.
+The event coincided with BoM Christmas celebrations, and so the additional Christmas based clip-art was added to lighten the tone of an otherwise dense 1/1.5 hr presentation.

 Order of play:

  * [Slides](iris.pdf)
  * [Animation of cyclonic feature progression](front_progression.gif)
  * [Notebook demonstrating OPeNDAP access to current model data](iris-mds-dap-live.ipynb)

+The [original ODP](iris.odp) from which PDF slides are derived is also included in this repo.